‘So frustrating’: Doctors and nurses battle virus skeptics

 “It is unfortunate that the president has contracted the disease, but it is difficult for groups who support the president to be out there saying it doesn’t exist,” he said.

-But he also said he fears people may draw the wrong lesson about the seriousness of the disease from what happened to Trump: “People may extrapolate that the risk for a 74 is low when the reality is the risk to a 74 year-old is quite high.”
+But he also said he fears people may draw the wrong lesson about the seriousness of the disease from what happened to Trump: “People may extrapolate that the risk for a 74-year-old is low when the reality is the risk to a 74-year-old is quite high.”

 Dr. Beth Oller, who practices family medicine with her physician-husband in rural Kansas’ Rooks County, isn’t optimistic the president’s diagnosis will change much in her community, where cases are on the rise, many resist masks, and weddings with hundreds of guests have been held in recent weeks.